 Going through a vertigo attack can be a scary event as you may feel incontrollable spinning and loss of balance.
 The room you’re in may seem to be rotating when it’s not.
 It can be life-threatening when vertigo occurs in dangerous situations or timing, like when you’re on a ladder or while you’re driving.

-Vertigo comes with other various symptoms, and it’s important to be familiar with them.
+Vertigo comes with various symptoms, and it’s important to be familiar with them.
 If you have Meniere’s disease, an underlying condition causing vertigo, these are the related signs you may experience:

 - Trouble with balance